Skip to content

 Two paths:

-Studentenwohnheim (student dorm): cheap (€200 to €400/month), hard to get.
-Apply via the local Studentenwerk as soon as you have admission.
-Waiting lists are months long in Berlin, Munich, Frankfurt, and Heidelberg.
+Studentenwohnheim (student dorm): cheap (€200 to €400/month all- inclusive), hard to get.
+Apply via the local Studentenwerk as soon as you have admission — even before you accept the offer.
+Waiting lists are 2 to 6 semesters in Berlin, Munich, and Frankfurt.

 After year one